-These supporting documents as listed above and attached hereto in Appendix I work in concert with the Program Guidebook to ensure that program participants (Approved Vendors and Designees) are fully informed on program requirements.
 It is the Agency's hope that through development of these requirements, customers who encounter the program are educated about the benefits and costs of photovoltaic installation and/or community solar subscriptions.
-The Agency firmly believes that a well-informed Approved Vendor/Designee can ensure a positive and knowledgeable consumer interaction, so goes to great lengths to ensure program participants are well informed, while simultaneously maintaining a focus on consumer education and protection.
+The Agency firmly believes that a well-informed Approved Vendor/Designee can ensure that_customers_have a positive experience and their offer, so goes to great lengths to ensure program participantsApproved Vendors/Designees are well informed, while simultaneously maintaining a focus on consumer education and protection.